Hamstro/Lua/README.md

-Going to be uploading my projects/work onto github
+Where I will be uploading my work/projects